mikidep/SwiftAutomata/README.md

     nil
     nil
     nil

+###Initializers
+NFA features two initializers, one for a machine without moves, and another, `init(movesTable: (symbolMoves:, epsilonMoves:), initialState:, acceptingStates:)` which lets you specify a moves table: this is given as a tuple composed by a 2D `Map` with the non-ε moves, such that `symbolMoves[state, symbol] = targetState`, and a `Dictionary` containing all the ε-moves such that `epsilonMoves[state] = targetState`.
+A table of the same format is also the value of the read only property `movesTable`, which exposes the machine's current transitions table.

 ##About Set's
 SwiftNFA currently uses [Nate Cook's Set object](https://github.com/natecook1000/SwiftSets)  to represent sets, and I am really grateful to him for the awesome implementation.
 However, Swift 1.2 will feature a native `Set` data structure, which I will migrate the code to as soon as it comes out of beta.